ManuGithubSteam/PrusaFusion/README.md

 ## Usage:
 First see [How to install sample Add-Ins and Scripts](https://rawgit.com/AutodeskFusion360/AutodeskFusion360.github.io/master/Installation.html)

-See a youtube video of using the script here:
-- Todo

 Basic usage:
   * Install in Windows
-  * connect one time with pscp.exe and plink.exe to the host to safe the ssh key in the registry
+  * Connect one time with pscp.exe and plink.exe to the host to safe the ssh key in the registry
-  * prusafusion_daemon.sh and fusion_helper.sh go to ~.PrusaSlicer
+  * prusafusion_daemon.sh and fusion_helper.sh go to ~.PrusaSlicer, make them executeable.
   * Make sure prusafusion_daemon.sh is running from a Linux user.
   * Change PATH Variable in prusafusion_daemon.sh to the correct one for your PrusaSlicer.AppImage
+  * Export a Design in Fusion and start slicing.

 ## Not implemented:
-- Umlauts and other crazy charachters you can do in Windows
-- Some wiered nameing.
-- Opening from more that one stl in one instance of Prusaslicer
+- Some weird nameing like { } but this is possible: Ärmüden Überstößel Öberkärper[ruschä Version] (11.2) v1.stl

 ## License
 Licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.